maartaud/frontpy/README.md

 ### Command Line Interface (CLI)

-FrontPy also supports command-line execution through the cli.py file.
+FrontPy also supports command-line execution through the *cli.py* file.
 This allows users to specify parameters for analysis and visualization directly from the command line.

-To run FrontPy using the CLI, execute the following command in your terminal:
+To run FrontPy using the CLI, execute the following command in your terminal (without the <>):

 ```bash
 fronts <start_date> <end_date> <lat_max> <lat_min> <lon_max> <lon_min> <line_or_area> <output_directory_fronts>